 Rails Girls Summer of Code Roles

-While the students are, of course, at the core of Rails Girls Summer of Code, there are plenty of different ways to get involved with the program to help bring more diversity into the Open Source world.
+While the students are, of course, at the core of Rails Girls Summer of Code, there are plenty of ways for you to get involved with the program and help bring more diversity to Open Source.

-So if you’re new to Summer of Code and have no idea where you fit into the program, take a look at our list of roles.
-This should be a handy starting point to help you understand who does what, and where you might fit in based on your skill set.
+Our role descriptions are a handy starting point to help you understand who does what, and where you might fit in based on your skill set or interests.

 - Support and Organization

-Students are, of course, the main characters in this program.
-They work on Open Source projects full-time, from July to September, to expand their skill set and find their footing as coders.
-Every other role at Rails Girls Summer of Code is dedicated to supporting these students in completing their projects and generally having a great learning experience.
+Every other role at Rails Girls Summer of Code is dedicated to supporting students in completing their projects and enjoying a great learning experience.

 Students are the only people who will be remunerated if accepted into the program.

-Coaches are experienced developers who work closely with the students.
-They help their students learn and accomplish their project tasks on a daily basis.
+Coaches are experienced developers who work closely with a pair of students.
+They help their students learn and accomplish project tasks, supporting them in their day-to-day work.

-Since coaching can take up a lot of time, coaches often team up and work in a roster to provide students with the best support possible.
-Coaches can also simultaneously be Mentors.
+This can take up a lot of time.
+Coaches often team up and work in a roster to provide students with the best possible support.

 Support and Organization